traitecoevo/stan_crossval_demo/README.md

 This will launch workers that will begin to run through your jobs.
 The progress of these jobs can be seen from the controller terminal.
 Also as jobs complete they will automatically be exported to your parent directory under `results`.

-### Combining chains for each model
+## Processing your outputs
-Once all jobs are complete, you will want to examine model diagnostics, posteriors and produce plots.
+Once all jobs are complete (regardless of the approach you undertook), you will want to examine model diagnostics, posteriors and produce plots.
 To do this we need to combine all the chains associated with a given model.

 We have incorporated these processes into remake, allowing us to do all of the above with a single remake call in R. To do this, open up a new R session in the directory `stan_crossval_demo`.
 (We can't use the existing R session because that is an R session opened in the docker container)